mountainkidai/rfSEClub/Programming/000prerequisites/000_OS_Concepts.markdown

 - **Task**:
   - Task 1: Compute 2 + 2 (`sum = a + b`).
   - Task 2: Print the result.
+- **Thread**:

-- **Thread**: Acts like a delivery worker or conveyor belt, delivering tasks (instructions) to the core.
+A **thread** is a software unit created and managed by the operating system to execute code.
+Thread acts like a delivery worker or conveyor belt, delivering tasks (instructions) to the core.
 It holds the program counter (PC), pointing to the next task/instruction in the binary.
 The thread points to the binary’s instructions for the core to execute: load `a`, `b`, compute `sum` (Task 1), print (Task 2).

+Note:

+Threads are **not unlimited**; the OS limits how many can exist based on system resources.
+Creating too many threads can cause overhead and reduce performance.

 - **Core**: Core 1 executes Thread 1’s instructions in hardware, performing the addition in the ALU (Arithmetic Logic Unit) and accessing memory via the MMU (Memory Management Unit).
 - **CPU**: An M2 Pro CPU schedules Thread 1 to Core 1, managing execution across processes.

+### What is Shared Data?

+**Shared data** refers to variables or memory locations that can be accessed by multiple threads at the same time.
+When threads share data, there's a risk that two or more threads might try to read or write this data simultaneously, which can lead to inconsistent or incorrect results.
+This problem is called a **data race**.

+---

+### What is a Mutex?

+A **mutex** (short for mutual exclusion) is a tool used to prevent data races by making sure only one thread can access a piece of shared data at any given time.
+When a thread wants to read or write shared data, it must first **lock** the mutex.
+Other threads trying to lock the mutex have to wait until the mutex is **unlocked** by the current thread.

+Think of a mutex like a bathroom key: only one person (thread) can have the key and use the bathroom (shared data) at a time.

+---

+### What is Pthreads?

+**Pthreads** stands for POSIX threads, a widely-used threading library available on many operating systems like Linux and macOS.
+It provides functions for creating and managing threads, synchronizing them (using mutexes and other tools), and coordinating their work.

+In C programming, pthreads allow you to write programs that execute multiple threads concurrently, giving you more control over how tasks run in parallel or interleaved.

+---

 ## Opening Chrome App on Your Laptop